 If you are looking for a hotel to stay in, I researched a ton of options so you can take a look at hotels in Jervis Bay to find one that works for you.

 What to Eat

 If you know me, you know that I love to scarf down oysters by the dozen!
 I talked about oysters at the Sydney fish market, but I also scouted out a great place in the Shoalhaven area by Perfect Catch Seafood.
 The oyster platter was $20 and it was delicious!
 You can also order fish and chips.
-I also meant to visit Jim’s Wild Oyster Service but it was more out of the way and we didn’t have time.
+I also meant to visit Jim’s Wild Oyster Service but it was more out of the way and I didn’t have time.

-A couple things we checked out but were disappointed in were the Sea Cliff Bridge, Kiama Blowhole, and walking around the towns of Berry and Nowra.
+A couple things I checked out but were disappointed in were the Sea Cliff Bridge, Kiama Blowhole, and walking around the towns of Berry and Nowra.
 Sea Cliff Bridge is so nice to look at especially the photos taken by a drone.
 However, if you drive, where you can park the car is quite a walk away from the sea cliff bridge and you can’t get the gorgeous S curve view when you are walking in it.

 A couple places I wish I went but didn’t have time are Jim’s Oysters, and the White Sands Walk.
 Also while driving I saw that the towns of Bulli and Thirroul looked like they had lots of hipster and modern shops which would be fun to stop at.
-Both towns also had golden empty beaches!
+Both towns also had golden beaches!

 Shoalhaven Road Trip – Google Maps Guide

 I book marked all the spots I talked about in this post in this Google Map!
 The places I visited are in pink while the places I want to go to are in grey!
 I always use My Maps now whenever I go traveling as it helps to visually map out where all the attractions are!
 If you don’t already use it, try it for your next vacation!